Handbid/Handbid-Js/README.md

 hb.connect();
 hb.connectToAuction('auction key');

-//from this point it's exactly the same as the browser.
+//from this point it's exactly the same as the browser examples.

 ```